-Cordless vacuum cleaners have only really been coming into their own recently.
-Yes they've been around for some time but they have historically been plagued by weak suction and short run times.
-However, current cordless machines have much more power and we are starting to see run times of 20 minutes or more on a single charge.
-Also, some of the outliers are reaching run times as high as 40–45 minutes (while still generating effective suction levels), and we believe this will be the norm in the coming months/years.
+UPDATED JANUARY 2019 - Cordless vacuum cleaners have been around for some time but only started to become widely popular recently.
+They have historically been plagued by weak suction and short run times.
+However, current cordless machines have much more power and we are starting to see run times of 30 minutes or more on a single charge.
+Also, some of the outliers are reaching run times as high as 40–60 minutes (while still generating effective suction levels), and we believe this will be the norm in the coming months/years.
 This is being driven not only by new battery technologies but also by the relentless demand for cordless vacuums.
 Homeowners like the light weight, maneuverability and portability of these machines.
 Expect to find more and more of these appearing on the market.

 |Rank||Manufacturer & Model||Approx. Cost (USD)|

 |1||Dyson Stick Vacuum - choose most suitable from table below||varies|